 I’m sure we’ve all seen how income from traditional jobs is no longer keeping up with inflation and cost of living expenses.
 The new American dream is working for yourself, and 50% of the millennial American workforce is freelancing.

 But before I left my job to travel, I was working paycheck-to-paycheck.

 I needed to learn how to make extra money online while still working a day job so I could afford to chase my dream.
 For me, this was ebooks.

 While I’ve shared many examples of travel-friendly jobs, some of you are asking about OTHER ways to make extra money from home.

 Maybe you already have a day job.
 Or you’re a college student.
 Or stay-at-home parent.
-Or recent retiree.
-Or government worker currently not getting a paycheck.
+Or a recent retiree.

 You are interested in a “side-hustle” to make extra cash in 2019.

 Extra money for traveling, to invest in a small business, to work on a book, to supplement your current income, or whatever your goals are.
 This post is for you!